YaganHazard/yaganhazard.github.io/_pages/research.md

 <small>[ <a href="#/" onclick="visib('bias-aware-late')">More</a> ] </small>

 <div id="bias-aware-late" style="display: none; text-align: justify; line-height: 1.2" ><small>
-<b>Research question</b>: In the spirit of the project "Improving LATE estimation ..." (with S. Loewe), yet with a focus on inference, and under the milder restriction of bounded treatment effect heterogeneity.
+<b>Research question</b>: In the spirit of the project "Improving LATE estimation ..." (with S. Loewe), this work focuses on inference on (instead of estimation of) the LATE parameter, under the milder assumption of <i>bounded</i> treatment effect heterogeneity.
 This allows to consider bias-aware inference techniques, that have received a renewed attention in the recent econometric literature on treatment effect estimation.<br/><br/>

 <b>Advancement</b>: Project started in December 2021.
 Simulations applying the method are encouraging, showing the scope for improvement of inferential procedures in this framework.
 </small><br><br/></div>